wlsnmrk/Chickensoft.Log/README.md

 > [!WARNING]
 > Changing the default value for the log file name will affect newly-created
-> `FileLog`s, but will not affect ones that already exist.
+> `FileWriter`s, but will not affect ones that already exist.

 ### Using `TestWriter`